HumbleDeer/raptoreum-docs/docs/wallet/gui-wallet/guiwalletguide/syncing.md

 :::note

 The wallet must sync fully to the current network block height before you can see your current balance or send funds from it!
-You can always check the network's current block height at: __<https://explorer.raptoreum.com/>__
+You can always check the network's current block height at the [Raptoreum Explorer](https://explorer.raptoreum.com)

 ![Raptoreum Explorer](/img/wallets/gui/setup/explorer_height.png)